Pride Month

 The rainbow + trans flag still is hung in the threshold to the house at the front door, but something more eventful needs to happen.
 Without the parade ritual, I'm a little lost for what to do.

-Perhaps this post is just what I need - a pause to consider what pride month means to me and to live as fully into it as I can.
+Perhaps this post is just what I need - a pause to consider what this month means to me and to live as fully into it as I can.

-The passage of time has brought less of a vigilant awareness of my queerness.
-I find myself not explicitly seeking out queer community.
+The passage of time has brought less of an awareness of my queerness.
+I haven't sought out queer community.
 It's been important to me to live and show that my sexuality is just an expansion of love and love is available everywhere.

 I suppose there's some of me that afraid of such spaces too.
 I get scared of new routines and spaces.
-The unknown messes with my control.
+The unknown messed with my control.

-My climbing gym had a pride night and my partner and I happened to be there just prior to the beginning and with a slight overlap in time.
+My climbing gym had a pride night and my partner and I happened to be there just prior to the beginning with a slight overlap.
 I didn't feel drawn to stay.
-We were keen to keep with our routine, get home and get to bed early.
+We were keen to keep with our routine, get home early, to get to bed early.

 I think that's it.
 Queer life in so many ways is just life.
 I want to bridge into the normalness.
 I don't know if it's my decades as a heterosexual that makes me less needy for it or if it's the fear.